kensiprell/bootstrap-framework/README.md

 #### LESS Customizations

-If LESS support configured, the plugin creates the files below in your application's ```grails-app/assets/stylesheets``` directory when it is first installed.
+If LESS support is configured for either Bootstrap Framework or Font Awesome, the plugin will create the appropriate LESS file in your application's ```bootstrapFramework.cssPath``` directory.
+If you later decide not to use LESS, the plugin will delete the LESS and mixin files, but it will not delete the ```bootstrap-less.less``` or the ```font-awesome-less.less``` file.
+Should you decide to turn LESS support back on, your customized LESS files will still be available.

-Use the file below for customizing the Bootstrap Framework.
+Use ```bootstrap-less.less``` for customizing the Bootstrap Framework:

     /*
     * This file is for your Bootstrap Framework less and mixin customizations.